-The Flying V is one of the most unmistakable instruments in the history of music.
-The 2016 Flying V Pro HP is a modern version of this classic rock guitar.
+The Gibson Flying V is one of the most unmistakable instruments in the history of music.
+The 2018 Flying V is a modern version of this classic rock guitar.
 It’s built of mahogany with a rosewood fingerboard featuring mother of pearl inlay.
-The Flying V has been a style choice of Jimi Hendrix, Dave Davies and Albert King.
-It’s a lightweight guitar and the cutaway V-body type gives you room to comfortably operate.
-Reviewers typically love this guitar, rating it 5 stars in most categories.
-Looking at online retailers, it appears the wine red color way tends to be less expensive than the ebony.
+The neck pickup is a Burstbucker 2 and the bridge pickup is a Burstbucker 3.
+You’ll find Grover tuners, and 22 medium frets on the Flying V.

 PRS S2 Custom 24 Solid-Body Electric Guitar

 Within our budget, we can deep dive into some of the most revered guitars in the industry.
 The PRS is a guitar brand that everyone knows of for good reason.
 Paul Reed Smith guitars have incredible playability and an eye-catching aesthetic.